1jour1vin

 Wine rated (2025 guide) 96-98/100

-The first vintage of this cuvée, Côte Rôtie La Reynarde 2022 comes from the Fongeant vineyard, located just above Côte Brune.
-It is not destemmed and was vinified solely by pigeage (similar to La Turque) and benefits from the same four years of aging in new barrels as the other single-vintage cuvées.
-Aromas of blackberries, blackcurrants, smoked meat, crushed stone, and graphite characterize the nose, with notes of black olives and iron appearing on aeration.
+The first vintage of this cuvée, the 2022 Côte Rôtie La Reynarde comes from the Fongeant vineyard, located just above the Côte Brune.
+The grapes are not destemmed, and the wine was vinified solely through punch-down (similar to La Turque) and undergoes the same four-year aging in new barrels as the other single-vintage cuvées.
+Aromas of blackberries, blackcurrants, smoked meat, crushed stone, and graphite characterize the nose, with notes of black olives and iron emerging upon aeration.
 The palate is rich and full-bodied, with a beautiful texture and ripe, polished tannins.
-This wine clearly deserves its place in the range and is on its way to becoming a brilliant, structured Côte Rôtie with great aging potential.
+This wine clearly deserves its place in the lineup and is on its way to becoming a brilliant, structured, and age-worthy Côte Rôtie.

 Loading...